SHANDAKEN: STORM KING

 The residencies are designed to honor experimentation and process.
 Part of the program experience is living on the Storm King Art Center grounds, working in the garden, being surrounded by the field, and woodland, and living with the rich history of the Hudson Valley region.
 Applicants may apply for a residency that lasts two to six weeks, at their discretion.

-The 2017 application cycle for The Shandaken Project at Storm King is now closed.
+The 2018 application cycle for Shandaken: Storm King is now open.
+Application information is available here.